carlosm3/fastapi-jinja2-template/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/carlosm3/fastapi-jinja2-template/blob/main/LICENSE) file for details.
+This project is released under the MIT License.
+See the [LICENSE](https://github.com/carlosm3/fastapi-jinja2-template/blob/main/LICENSE) file for details.